jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 The above dashboard is configured to include data for all giant stars in the dataset.
 Features in the histogram include a bump in pulsation count around a period of 0.37 days, a global maximum at 1.00 day, and a sharp decline in count at ~1.10 days.
 From that point on, trends slightly downward until flattening out around a period of 6 days.
 Unlike the dwarfs in our sample, there is no spike in the very short period region. (what does this tell us about stellar structure; what inferences can be made?)
 Notably, K-type stars make up 80% of the giant population in our data, so this data is largely skewed by contributions from k-type giants.

+K-type stars have a surface temperatures from 3,900K - 5,300K.
+Giant stars of this type are
 ![K_HC_giant](https://github.com/user-attachments/assets/b9f6c9d3-f7e5-4a9b-872a-5fb9ef063f2f)
 <br/><br/>
+High confidence pulsations for K-type giants are somewhat evenly spread across the period range, however, there is a significant bias for periods in the range of ~0.5 to ~6 days.
+Other features in the histogram include a frequency peak at 1.05 days, a steep incline in count around 0.75 days, and a local peak in an otherwise relatively inactive region at a period of 0.15 days.
+The intensity of these pulsations are diminished when compared to high confidence data in the rest of the data set – average amplitude for these stars are ~6,000 ppt, and average Power is 0.33.

 ![K_MC_giant](https://github.com/user-attachments/assets/115ce025-88a6-4c6c-9790-3ce5416f6502)
 <br/><br/>